MX Record Checker

 - Label: Domain

-- Guidance: Use this when replies, bounces, form notifications, or business inboxes are not arriving for a domain.
+- Guidance: Use this tool when replies, bounces, form notifications, or business inboxes are not arriving for a domain.

 - Placeholder example: example.com